tienbk97/JettyWithJerseyHomework/README.md

 # JettyWithJerseyHomework

-This repo is an example of a RESTful API using Jetty & Jersey.
+This repo is an example of a RESTful API using Jetty with Filter & Jersey.
+This repo was deployed to Heroku at: https://tiennhajetty.herokuapp.com/ Limit 1 request for each user in 1 sec

 # Note
   - id